 This past Friday, a large scale attack plagued the majority of the internet in North America causing tens of thousands of sites to be unavailable, including well known sites like Twitter, Github, Spotify, and Reddit.
 This major outage was due to an attack on the DNS services provided by DynDNS.
-This attack was a reminder of the fragility of the Internet, and where its vulnerabilities are.
-There is a lot of discussion focused on building failover and redundancy into the compute infrastructure your applications run on.
+This attack was a reminder of the fragility of the Internet, where its vulnerabilities are, and the importance of highly available DNS.
+There is a lot of discussion focused on building failover and redundancy into the compute infrastructure on which your applications run.
 However, a solid DNS infrastructure is often overlooked, which leaves the door open to these types of outages.

 The emergence of public mega clouds like AWS, Azure, and Google Cloud have enabled users with the tools to be largely immune to individual node failures.
 Beyond those sorts of micro failures, running your infrastructure in multiple geographically independent data centers to allow for complete site failovers is typically the next level of redundancy.
 Again, the mega clouds are huge enablers of this with their current (and expanding) global footprints.

 While this is certainly helpful, there is more you can do on your own to protect yourself from these types of outages.
 A lack of consideration for DNS in your disaster recovery and highly available DNS planning can be a crucial weakness.
 This weakness was made visible in the midst of the attack occurring against Dyn on Friday.
 The go-to move for most companies is “more cloud”, but all the cloud in the world can’t help if your DNS is not functional.
 We’d like to focus on why an attack on a single core provider should not have caused this type of widespread disruption.

 DNS has inherent fault tolerance built-in with support for secondary authoritative DNS servers.
 The common approach here is to list multiple nameservers within the same provider.